mines-ciroh/TempEst2/README.md

 * lst (land surface temperature, daily daytime mean in a 500-m radius about point of interest; Celsius)
 * humidity (specific humidity, daily mean in a 500-m radius about point of interest; unitless, kg/kg)

-Using this data frame as the argument to `model`, the function will return the same data frame with three new columns:
+Using this data frame as the argument to `model`, the function will return the same data frame with three or five new columns:

 * temp.mod (modeled daily mean temperature; Celsius)
 * temp.doy (modeled day-of-year mean temperature; Celsius)
 * temp.anom (modeled temperature anomaly relative to day-of-year mean; Celsius)
+* temp.plus (modeled maximum temperature relative to day-of-year mean; Celsius)
+* temp.max (modeled maximum daily temperature; Celsius)

 `temp.mod` = `temp.doy` + `temp.anom`.

-These three columns are the final output, and can be used to assess actual estimated temperature (`temp.mod`); typical seasonal conditions (`temp.doy`), such as to assess general long-term behavior; and departure from typical seasonal conditions (`temp.anom`), such as to assess heat waves or other extremes.
+These three (five) columns are the final output, and can be used to assess actual estimated temperature (`temp.mod`); typical seasonal conditions (`temp.doy`), such as to assess general long-term behavior; and departure from typical seasonal conditions (`temp.anom`), such as to assess heat waves or other extremes.

 ### Retrieving Prediction Data